ouspg/CloudAndNetworkSecurity/3. Network Protocols/README.md

   * Key exchange with X25519 and signatures with EdDSA (Elliptic Curve Diffie-Hellman key exchange using Curve25519 and Edwards-Curve Digital Signature Algorithm based on the same curve).
   * ChaCha20-Poly1305 as a symmetric algorithm and cipher suite.
   *  In TLS 1.3, the use of certain extensions is mandatory
   * Mandatory extensions as specified [here.](https://datatracker.ietf.org/doc/html/rfc8446#section-9.2) The sample Rust project has most of them implemented with `as_bytes` mapper.
-The extensions required are
-    * Supported Versions (describes the used TLS version)
-    * Server Name (What is the DNS of the server we want to connect)
-    * Signature Algorithms (What method to use to sign the data)
-    * Supported Groups (Key negotiation algorithm)
-    * Key Share (Public keys)
+You can also get a good overview of the extensions required by the client from the visualization of https://tls13.xargs.org.
-  * At least `cloudflare.com` supports the above ciphers for testing purposes.
+  * At least `cloudflare.com` and `google.com` support the above ciphers for testing purposes.
   * You can and *should* use Wireshark to debug your implementation.

 Note that the protocol follows mostly the *tag-length-value* principle.